rajbot/ranchtronix/_posts/2006-01-25-SykesHotSprings.md

 Two more spots on the topo suggest themselves as analogues to '''Good Feng Shui''' and the '''Bald Spot''':

-Slightly WNW of Sykes Camp, the topo shows the trail going around a mountain ridge with a little rise of its' own, uphill from the trail.
+Slightly WNW of '''Sykes''' Camp, the topo shows the trail going around a mountain ridge with a little rise of its' own, uphill from the trail.
-Though this is somewhat close to Sykes - maybe you'd prefer to shoot for The Beach - it looks like a good place to check out, might be a good spot for a nap.
+Though this is somewhat close to Sykes - maybe you'd prefer to shoot for '''The Beach''' - it looks like a good place to check out, might be a good spot for a nap.
 Is there a view?
 The saddle just South could be flat, as well.